jesusdarias/iSeeE3-Help/README.md

 The menu bar allows you to quickly save the project and access the tool settings, undo and redo changes, and the following submenus:

-- **Project:** to save the project, import and export a project, tree or node as JSON, access the editor settings, and create new explanation experiences and custom nodes.
+- **Project:** to save the project, import, and export a project, tree, or node as JSON, access the editor settings and create new explanation experiences and custom nodes.
-- **Edit:** provides access to basic edition functionalities, such as undo and redo actions, copy, cut, paste and remove selected nodes.
+- **Edit:** provides access to basic edition functionalities, such as undo and redo actions, copy, cut, paste, and remove selected nodes.
 - **View:** For zooming in and zooming out, as well as organizing the nodes of a tree for a cleaner presentation.
 - **Selection**: to select or deselect a node, select a subtree or invert the current selection.
 - **Random Generator:** to randomly generate explanation experiences by specifying certain parameters, such as the minimum number of nodes and the depth of the trees to be created.
-- **Help:** provides access to this help guide and a video tutorial.
+- **Help:** provides access to this guide and a video tutorial.

 ### Trees and Nodes Panel